Alexis-Bize/InfiniteMITM/docs/Commands.md

 ## Before

-In the following example, the `before.commands.run` command will pack an existing CustomGamesUIMarkup XML file (previously unpacked using **InfiniteVariantTool**) into a binary format before returning it to the game.
+In the following example, the `before.commands.run` command will pack a custom CustomGamesUIMarkup XML file (previously unpacked using **InfiniteVariantTool**) into a binary format before returning it to the game.
 Please note that **InfiniteVariantTool** must be downloaded beforehand.

 ```yaml
 domains: